eXpOSNitc/expos-docs/docs/roadmap/stage-20.md

 the values of TICK, PID, PPID, USER AREA PAGE NUMBER, KERNEL STACK POINTER, INPUT BUFFER, MODE FLAG, PTBR and PTLR.The contents of the stack of the parent are copied into the new stack pages allocated for the child.
-The contents of the per process resource table in the <a href="os_design-files/process_table.html#user_area" target="_blank">
-user area page</a> of the parent process is copied to the child process.
+The contents of the per process resource table in the [user area page](../os-design/process-table.md#user_area) of the parent process is copied to the child process.
 However, the contents of the parent's kernel stack are not copied to the child, and the kernel stack of the child is set to empty (that is, KPTR field in the process table entry of the child is set to 0.)